slarmoo/.github/profile/javascript/startUpJavascript/startUpJavascript.md

   - 10% JavaScript support for future WebSocket.
   - 30% JavaScript support for your application's interaction logic.
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your start up Git repository README.md file documenting what you have learned using JavaScript.
+- 10% - Notes in your start up Git repository README.md file documenting what you modified and added with this deliverable.
+Also add notes in your notes.md file describing what you have learned using JavaScript.

 ## Go celebrate